wri/ndc/BOL-NDC-ENG-AP.md

 The contribution seeks in a integrated and complementary manner different intended results linked to the achievement of living well in the context of climate change with regards to water, energy, forest and agriculture and livestock, in the following manner:

 1.  **2015-2030 Period with National Efforts.** The Plurinational State of Bolivia estimates reaching  the  following  objectives  and  results  in  mitigation  and  adaptation  in  the framework on holistic development by 2030, with a 2010 reference year:

-    •  Water.
+    * Water.
 Increase in a holistic manner the adaptation capacity and systematically reduce the hydric vulnerability in the country.
-    •  Energy.
+    * Energy.
 Increase the electric generation capacity through renewable energies for local and regional development.
-    •  Forest and agriculture.
+    * Forest and agriculture.
 Increase the capacity of joint adaptation and mitigation through the comprehensive and sustainable management of forests.

 i)  **With  regards  to  water,** actions will be promoted with a focus on adaptation to climate change and risk management, aiming for the following results:
 - Triplicate    (3.779  million  m3)  water  storage  capacity  by  2030,  in  relation  to 596 million m3 in 2010.
 -  Achieve 100% drinking water coverage by 2025, with resilient delivery services.
 100%  coverage  of  drinking  water  achieved  by  2025,  with  resilient  delivery systems and services.
 -  Reduction of the water component of the Unsatisfied Basic Needs    (NBI, for its name in Spanish) to 0.02% by 2030.
 -  Triplicate irrigation surface to over 1 million hectares by 2030 with regards to 296.368 hectares in 2010, duplicate food production under irrigation by 2020 and triplicate by 2030, with regards to 1,69 million metric tonnes of 2010.
 In this manner, resilient agriculture and livestock systems will be achieved.
 -  Significant improvement of social participation for local water management, increasing to 80% the number social organizations with resilient systems with respect to 35% of 2010.
 -  Increase food production under irrigation, to more than 6 millions metric tonnes by 2020 with regards to 2010.
 -  Increase the Gross Domestic Product (GDP) to 5,37% by 2030, with the contribution of resilient water and irrigation systems.
 -  Reduction of water vulnerability from 0,51 to 0,30 units by 2030 with regards to 2010, which is measured with the National Index of Hydrid Vulnerability in the country, considering aspects related to exposures (treats), hydric sensitivity (hydric scarcity) and adaptation capacity.
 -  Increase adaptation capacity from 0,23 units of 2010 to 0,69 units by 2030, which is measured through the National Index of Adaptation Capacity of Water

-[//]: # (page 7)

 The following measures and actions will be developed for the achievement of results linked with water:

 - Development of resilient infrastructure for the production and service sector.
 -  Construction of coverage networks of drinking water and sewage.
 -  Reuse of water for productive purposes to increase food production.
 -  Restoration of vegetation cover (trees, grasslands, wetlands and others) to prevent erosion and reduce damage due to adverse climatic events.
 Increase in irrigated area through revitalized irrigation systems, irrigation technology, irrigation dams, water harvesting, and multipurpose water reuse projects.
 -  Construction  of  multipurpose  hydropower  to  expand  the  water  storage capacity.
 -  Treatment  plants  for  domestic  and  industrial  wastewater  including  from mining and other activities.